Yummy: the Last Days of a Southside Shorty: Critical reception

+Yummy was well received by critics, including five starred reviews from Kirkus Reviews, Booklist, School Library Journal, The Bulletin of the Center for Children's Books, and VOYA.

-Kirkus Reviews described the book by saying, "A haunting, ripped-from-the-headlines account of youth gang violence in Chicago provides the backdrop for a crucial meditation on right and wrong."
+Kirkus Reviews called the novel "a haunting, ripped-from-the-headlines account of youth gang violence in Chicago," and highlighted how it "provides the backdrop for a crucial meditation on right and wrong."

 On Goodreads, Yummy has an average of 3.98 out of 5 stars.